 For many, Halloween is a festive night celebrated by both children and adults.
 Halloween is also the night when the time honored tradition of trick-or-treating takes place.

-In addition to trick-or-treating, many community groups and churches throughout the City host fun Halloween parties, parades and other events as safe alternatives to trick-or-treating.
-To connect interested residents with their events, Mayor Luke Ravenstahl has created an easy, user-friendly way for community and church groups to register their Halloween festivities online.
-By registering your event below, you will receive free Halloween safety activity books for the children attending your event and a special recognition from Mayor Ravenstahl.
+In addition to trick-or-treating, many community groups and churches throughout the City host Halloween parties, parades and other events as alternatives to trick-or-treating.
+To connect interested residents with neighborhood events, the Department of Public Safety, SaferTogether initiative has created an easy, user-friendly way for community and church groups to register their Halloween festivities online.

 With your help, we can make Halloween a safe and enjoyable event for all residents of Pittsburgh.

 The ASPCA’s pet poison control hotline number is (888) 426-4435.
 Fees may apply.
 People can also call the free human poison control hotline, which may have some information for common pet ingestions: 1 (800) 222-1222.
 The FAQ for the ASPCA's poison control is: aspca.org/pet-care/animal-poison-control/animal-poison-control-faq